 Supporting Community Members Since 1947

 Partner for Mental Health has served the greater Charlottesville community as an affiliate of Mental Health America since 1947.
-As community needs have changed over time, our efforts have changed, though our goal has always been to help build a community best able to support its members living with mental illness.

-Kate Acuff, JD, PhDExecutive Director
+Kate Acuff, JD, PhD – Executive Director

-Sue Hess, MSN RNNavigator Supervisor/HART Community Navigator
+Sue Hess, MSN – Navigator Supervisor/HART Community Navigator

 Virginia Leavell – Justice Systems/HART/CARS Community Navigator